|

 I’m a Leo so I usually go large on birthdays with celebrations lasting at least a week and sometimes as long as a month.
 In the past I’ve enjoyed dinner with all my friends at a nice restaurant, held a party at home or had a romantic dinner with my lovely husband in a beachside destination somewhere in Turkey or Europe.
 Each birthday I hope the following year brings me health and happiness, more book sales of course, and like a beauty contest entrant, desire world peace.

-A few years ago, when the Coronavirus pandemic was ramping up I marked my birthday by sharing a selection of my favourite images from Istanbul mosques.
 I’m not an expert photographer.
 I’m a writer first and foremost but one thing writing has taught me is the importance of paying attention to the details, something I think translates well in these images.

 Yeni Valide Camii looks like a big birdcage, don't you think?

 Have you been to Buyuk Camlica Camii yet?
+I think its the most bizarre of all the Istanbul mosques I've seen

 Look out for the vintage worry beads for sale outside Caferaga Camii